TIBCOSoftware/snappydata/docs/troubleshooting/catalog_inconsistency.md

 ## Example: Resolving Catalog Inconsistency Issues

-When both parameters are set to **false**, the **SYS.REPAIR_CATALOG** procedure checks for any inconsistencies in the catalog and prints warning messages in the SnappyData system server log.
+When both parameters are set to **false**, the **SYS.REPAIR_CATALOG** procedure checks for any inconsistencies in the catalog and prints warning messages in the TIBCO ComputeDB system server log.

 ```
 snappy> call sys.repair_catalog('false', 'false');